EtienneCmb/visbrain/docs/sleep.rst

           hypno=raw_hypno).show()

 .. warning::
-   The data must have the same number of points as the hypnogram and the same number of channels as in the *channels* variable.
+	Data must be an array with shape (channels, samples).
+The number of channels must be the same as in *channels* variable.
+If you load an hypnogram this way, it must have the same number of point (i.e same sampling rate) as the data.
+If your hypnogram comes with a different time base, the simplest way is to export it into a simple txt file and follow the procedure described above.

 Tabs descripion
 ---------------